Ylandolsi/booking_monorepo/backend/Booking/notes.md

     2025-08-24T13:56:57.246704927Z [13:56:57 ERR] Completed command IntegrateAccountCommand with error when integrating with an account alraedy integrated !

-- Review upcoming meetings and previous meetings/mentors.
 - Fix availability / booking flows.
 - ADD Mentor canot book with himself
-- Admin dashboard.
-- Manage auth metadata (currentIp, currentUserAgent).
+- Disable booking from profile if the user is not a mentor.
 - Toggle mentor activity to disable receiving meeting requests.
-- Disable booking from profile if the user is not a mentor.
 - Booking page: improve mobile version.
 - Add fallback objects that contain defaults for missing fields.
 - Configure EF Core domains and connection settings carefully.